sayedRaheel/Deed-Extracted-info-visualized/Readme.md

 # Deed OCR Analysis & Visualization

-Extract and visualize key information from property deeds using OCR, GPT-4, and computer vision.mmmmmm
+Extract and visualize key information from property deeds using OCR, GPT-4, and computer vision.

 ## Visualized info extracted from deed